 This was an effective presentation to a knowledgeable audience.
 Not least, because it provided both information and understanding of the challenges of gang culture.

 You can discover plenty of presentation tips with our regular series of posts, podcasts and tips videos.
 For example, you can discover tips on how to use a prop when presenting.
-And, when you are ready to boost your own skills even further you can always consider some presentation training.
+And, when you are ready to boost your own skills even further you can always consider an online training course or some face to face presentation training.
 Please don’t hesitate to get in touch when the time is right.

 Sounds like a very well put together presentation.
 I love a good prop!